 “While some themes have continued their strong run, such as bitcoin represented by the Global X 21Shares Bitcoin ETF (EBTC) and mega-cap tech represented by the Global X FANG+ ETF (FANG), other themes have emerged.”

-Namely, commodities have delivered strong returns this year, with precious metals in particular benefitting from favourable market conditions.
+Namely, commodities have delivered strong returns this year, with precious metals, in particular, benefiting from favourable market conditions.

 The robust performance of silver has been bolstered by rising industrial demand, supported in part by recent stimulus measures from China.

-“Gold, meanwhile, keeps hitting record highs as we may be witnessing the early stages of a secular bull market for the precious yellow metal,” Jocum added.
+“Gold, meanwhile, keeps hitting record highs as we may be witnessing the early stages of a secular bull market for the precious yellow metal,” Jocum said.

 “With ongoing market volatility, falling real yields, an uncertain election outcome, a potential weakening US dollar, rising geopolitical tensions and strong investor demand, conditions may continue to be favourable for gold.”